NeKpoT/graphics/hw3/README.md

 * ✓ sun
 * ✓ torch fixed on a model
 * ✓ shadows from everything
-* × no detail shadows
+* × no detailed shadows